slightgrey/wp-holiday-hours/README.md

 ### Admin Configuration

+#### Setting Default Operating Hours

 1. Navigate to **Holiday Hours** in the WordPress admin menu
-2. Set your default operating hours
+2. Configure hours for each day of the week:
+   - **For Open Days**: Enter opening and closing times (e.g., "9:00 AM" and "5:00 PM")
+   - **For Closed Days**: Check the "Closed" checkbox and enter a custom message (e.g., "Closed on Sundays")
+3. Click **Save Settings**

+#### Managing Holiday Schedules

-3. Select a year from the dropdown to manage schedules
+1. Select a year from the dropdown
-4. Click **Add Holiday Schedule** to create a new schedule:
+2. Click **Add Holiday Schedule** to create a special schedule:
    - Choose a date range (or single date)
    - Select status: Open with custom hours or Closed with custom message
    - Enter the appropriate hours or message
    - Save the schedule

+**Note**: Holiday schedules override default day-specific hours.
+For example, if you're normally closed on Sundays but open for a special event, create a holiday schedule for that Sunday.

 ### Shortcode Usage